lobachevzky/Project3-CUDA-Path-Tracer/README.md

 **TODO**

 ### Caching the first bounce
-In a typical pathtracer, all rays follow the same path, from the camera to their assigned pixel, on the first bounce.
+In a typical pathtracer, all rays follow the same path on the first bounce: from the camera to their assigned pixel.
 Consequently it is unnecessary to recalculate this first bounce every time.
-If the `cache1stBounce` is set to 1, then the program saves caches the first segment in `dev_1stpath` and the first intersection in `dev_1stIntersect`.
+If the `cache1stBounce` flag is set to 1, then the program caches the first segment in `dev_1stpath` and the first intersection in `dev_1stIntersect`.
 This noticeably speeds up the program as indicated by:

 **TODO**